About Us

 Maj.
 Gen. Givhan's staff assignments include the offices of the Secretary of the Air Force; Legislative Liaison; Chief, Combat Forces Division, Directorate of Programs; and Director, Secretary of the Air Force and Chief of Staff Executive Action Group, HQ USAF.
 He also served in the US Department of State's Bureau of Political-Military Affairs.
 He is a command pilot with more than 2,500 flying hours in aircraft including the F-15 and A-10.

-Dr. Mark Conversino, Executive Director
+Dr. Mark Conversino, Past Executive Director

-Dr. Mark J. Conversino is the Chief Academic Officer of the Air University (2019-).
+Dr. Mark J. Conversino was the Chief Academic Officer of the Air University (2019-24).
 He previously served as Dean of the Air War College (2008-16); and Deputy Commandant and Professor of Strategy and Security Studies at the School of Advanced Air and Space Studies (SAASS, 2016-19), Air University (AU), Maxwell Air Force Base (AFB), Alabama.
-As an award-winning professor, he is responsible for creating warrior-scholars of airpower.
+As an award-winning professor, he was responsible for creating warrior-scholars of airpower.
 Dr. Conversino joined the faculty of the Air War College (AWC) as a civilian following his retirement from the Air Force and subsequently joined the faculty of SAASS in 2015.
 He specializes in military and airpower history and theory, Russian history and the politics of the former Soviet Union.

 He holds the PhD from Indiana University, Bloomington.
 His book, chronicling the challenges and costs of the US operation to fly bombing missions from Soviet Ukraine, is Fighting With the Soviets: The Failure of Operation FRANTIC, 1944-1945, Lawrence, KS: University Press of Kansas, 1997.